-Code F. Other rental real estate credits.
+Code D. Other rental real estate credits.
 The partnership will identify the type of credit and any other information you need to figure these credits from rental real estate activities (other than the low-income housing credit and qualified rehabilitation expenditures).
 These credits may be limited by the passive activity limitations.
 If the credits are from more than one activity, the partnership will identify the amount of credits from each activity on an attached statement.
 See Passive Activity Limitations on page 3 and Form 8582-CR for details.

-Code G. Other rental credits.
+Code E. Other rental credits.
 The partnership will identify the type of credit and any other information you need to compute these rental credits.
 These credits may be limited by the passive activity limitations.
 If the credits are from more than one activity, the partnership will identify the amount of credits from each activity on an attached statement.
 See Passive Activity Limitations on page 3 and Form 8582-CR for details.

-Code H. Undistributed capital gains credit.
-Code H represents taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
-Form 1040 filers enter your share of these taxes on line 70 of Form 1040, check box "a" for Form 2439, and add the words "Form 1065."
+Code F. Undistributed capital gains credit.
+Code F represents taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
+Form 1040 filers enter your share of these taxes on line 70 of Form 1040, check box "a" for Form 2439, and enter the words "Form 1065."

-Code I. Credit for alcohol used as fuel.
+Code G. Credit for alcohol used as fuel.
 If this credit includes the small ethanol producer credit, the partnership will provide additional information on an attached statement.
-If no statement is attached, report this amount on line 4 of Form 6478, Credit for Alcohol Used as Fuel.
-If a statement is attached, see the instructions for Form 6478, line 4.
+If no statement is attached, report this amount on line 5 of Form 6478, Credit for Alcohol Used as Fuel.
+If a statement is attached, see the instructions for Form 6478, line 5.

-Code J. Work opportunity credit.
-Report this amount on line 3 of Form 5884, Work Opportunity Credit.
+Code H. Work opportunity credit.
+Report this amount on line 3 of Form 5884, Work Opportunity Credit, or line 1b of Form 3800 (see TIP above).

-Code K. Welfare-to-work credit.
-Report this amount on line 3 of Form 8861, Welfare-to-Work Credit.
+Code I. Welfare-to-work credit.
+Report this amount on line 3 of Form 8861, Welfare-to-Work Credit, or line 1c of Form 3800 (see TIP above).

-Code L. Disabled access credit.
-Report this amount on line 7 of Form 8826, Disabled Access Credit.
+Code J. Disabled access credit.
+Report this amount on line 7 of Form 8826, Disabled Access Credit, or line 1g of Form 3800 (see TIP above).

-Code M. Empowerment zone and renewal community employment credit.
+Code K. Empowerment zone and renewal community employment credit.
 Report this amount on line 3 of Form 8844, Empowerment Zone and Renewal Community Employment Credit.

-Code N. Credit for increasing research activities.
-Report this amount on line 42 of Form 6765, Credit for Increasing Research Activities.
+Code L. Credit for increasing research activities.
+Report this amount on line 43 of Form 6765, Credit for Increasing Research Activities, or line 1d of Form 3800 (see TIP above).

-Code O. New markets credit.
-Report this amount on line 2 of Form 8874, New Markets Credit.
+Code M. New markets credit.
+Report this amount on line 2 of Form 8874, New Markets Credit, or line 1I of Form 3800 (see TIP above).

-Code P. Credit for employer social security and Medicare taxes.
-Report this amount on line 5 of Form 8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips.
+Code N. Credit for employer social security and Medicare taxes.
+Report this amount on line 5 of Form 8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips, or line 1j of Form 3800 (see TIP above).

-Code Q. Backup withholding.
+Code O. Backup withholding.
 Credit for backup withholding on dividends, interest income, and other types of income.
-Include the amount the partnership reports to you in the total that you enter on Form 1040, line 64.
+Include the amount the partnership reports to you in the total you enter on Form 1040, line 64.